CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ### Ports and Firewall

 Both primary and secondary CloudM Migrate servers communicate with source and destination endpoints over port 80 and 443.
-The CloudM Migrate licensing endpoint uses port 443.
+The CloudM Migrate licensing servers use port 443.

 Depending on firewall restrictions it maybe nessecary to whitelist the licensing server portal.thecloudmigrator.com.